romek-dev/romek-dev/README.md

 - 📫 How to reach me **romanjuszczyk@tuta.io**

-- ⚡ Fun fact **I always was the coolest script kiddie at school 😎**
+- ⚡ Fun fact: **I was always the coolest script kiddie at school. 😎**

 <h3 align="left">Connect with me:</h3>
 <p align="left">